 Begin cutting down

-If setting a quit date isn’t working for you, try beginning with a cut-down approach and speak with your doctor or health care professional about using nicotine replacement therapy (NRT) to support your efforts.
+If setting a quit date isn’t working for you, try a gradual reduction approach.
+Speak with your doctor or health care professional about using nicotine replacement therapy (NRT) to support your efforts.

 Make a list of your triggers